ectucker1/gdx-dynamic-template/README.md

 # gdx-dynamic-template
 A Groovy template for libGDX projects.

 This project contains code and Gradle build setups I tend to duplicate between libGDX projects.
 This is mostly intended for my own use, and uses very specific libraries and architecture.
-Some of you may find it too restricting, but others may agree with my descisions.
+Some of you may find it too restricting, but others may agree with my decisions.

 ## Features
 - Preconfigured unit testing setup with [Spock](https://github.com/spockframework/spock)
 - Prebuilt state machine
 - Prebuilt menu states
 - Generic [Ashley](https://github.com/libgdx/ashley/wiki) components & systems
-- TweenAccessors for components, music, and vectors
+- TweenAccessors for components, music, vectors, and colors
 - Dynamic properties on GDX class for tweens, states, json, and yaml
 - CC0 License!